sullvn/sull.vn/src/babbles/2017-10-03-hey-web-how-did-we-get-here.md

 The impact of *now* cannot be overstated.
 The web’s humble origins from purely linked documents set our expectations:

 *Go to that URL, get that thing.*

-It’s just absolutely insane how much engineering work has gone into keeping that expectation as content has rapidly advanced.
+It’s just absolutely insane how much engineering work has gone into keeping that expectation even as content has rapidly advanced.
 Entire desktop-tier apps can now load in the browser in a few seconds with zero interaction from the user.

 In a way, the web abstracts out the machine and brings us back to dumb computer terminals of the mainframe days.
 The concept of “installed” isn’t applicable anymore.
-It doesn’t really matter if everything is instantly accessible at a URL!
+Does it even matter if everything is instantly accessible at a URL?

 Google has even gone full in on this idea with [Chrome OS](https://www.google.com/chromebook/), blurring the lines between what’s the web and what’s on the machine.
 [And it turns out to be doing very, very well.](https://techcrunch.com/2017/04/27/as-chromebook-sales-soar-in-schools-apple-and-microsoft-fight-back/)